The image panel

 When you’re done editing, you can:- If you double-clicked the vector, simply click outside it when you’re done.
 Your edits are kept, and the vector stays a single image.

-- If you used Convert to frame, you can convert the frame back to a vector image at any point to continue working with it as a single object.
+- If you used Turn into frame, you can convert the frame back to a vector image at any point to continue working with it as a single object.